Chart Color Schemes

 Narellan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect the region.
-Notable initiatives include Studley Park House Redevelopment, Tulich Retirement Tower Oran Park, Oran Park Hotel (Atura Hotel), and Oran Park Town, with the following list outlining those of greatest relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely impacting the area.
+Key projects include Studley Park House Redevelopment, Tulich Retirement Tower Oran Park, Oran Park Hotel (Atura Hotel), and Oran Park Town.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.